dotnet-foundation/election/_campaign-2019/sean-killeen.md

 # .NET Foundation Campaign: Sean Killeen

 **Why I'm running, in short**: I bring an empathetic approach, a community-focused mindset, the tools to explore problem spaces and define impacts, and skills around teaching and building consensus.
 I also bring a ton of energy, and some specific ideas to start with.
-I will help the Foundation define its problem space and impacts, help the community see -- and shape -- where we want to go, and will position us to start on work that has the biggest impact possible for our ecosystem.
+I will help the Foundation define its problem space and impacts, help the community see -- and shape -- where we want to go.
+I will position the .NET Foundation to make the biggest impact possible for our ecosystem.

 I love this community dearly, have grown up with it, and would jump at the chance to represent it and make it better.
 I hope that most who have interacted with me have found me to be helpful, collaborative, and passionate about advancing .NET's impact on our world.